-- The wellbeing of tamariki and rangatahi is a central consideration. - Areas where people congregate and socialise will be given priority to be smokefree/vapefree to have the most impact. - Council will lead by example in prioritising all areas that people associate with council to be smokefree. - Encouraging a change in smoking behaviour will be carried out in a way that is acceptable to, and supported by, Kāpiti's communities.
+- The wellbeing of tamariki (children) and rangatahi (young people) is a central consideration. - Areas where people congregate and socialise will be given priority to be smokefree/vapefree to have the most impact. - Council will lead by example in prioritising all areas that people associate with council to be smokefree. - Encouraging a change in smoking behaviour will be carried out in a way that is acceptable to, and supported by, Kāpiti's communities.